The Projected Man: Home media

+In 2006, The Projected Man was released on DVD by Cinema Club.
+Shout!
+Factory released the movie on Blu-ray in 2018.

 Reception

 A review in entertainment industry magazine Variety praised The Projected Man, writing that the screenplay "is a mosaic compiled from other films but the pieces hang together fairly well."
 However, Variety criticised the character's motives, saying that "the origin and motives of the third party are never fully explained."
 The magazine wrote that the performances in the film were "generally good," and that "the characters do not fall prey to the usual cliches."

 Writing for Ottawa Citizen, Gordon Stoneham, reviewing the double bill of The Projected Man and Island of Terror, called The Projected Man "dreadful stuff," saying that the film was "badly written, woodenly acted, and abounding in the cliches of the horror film genre."
 However, he wrote that "it is short and to the point" and wrote that "although it trods a familiar path, every now and then it comes up with some arresting bit of cinematic coloring that rivels the attention."
 Comparing the two films, he stated that The Projected Man was "the best."

 A TV Guide review wrote that the "characters are better portrayed than usual in films of this nature, keeping the actors from becoming mere stereotypes" and that "subtle artistic direction and first-quality special effects give this picture a strong visual presence."
 The review graded The Projected Man with two stars out of four.

 The anonymous reviewer for the British Kinematograph Weekly called the cast "competent" and noted that, while the "plot [was] at least as old as H. G. Wells", there was something about the film that would challenge the "hard-boiled child of today".

 Many reviews were critical of the film's resemblance to The Fly.
 British magazine Time Out later pointed it out, as did TV Guide.
 Audiences also noted that it was similar to the 1959 science fiction film 4D Man.
 In a 2000 interview with Video Watchdog, Richard Gordon stated "we weren't really influenced by The Fly" and wrote in the 2006 book Interviews with B Science Fiction and Horror Movie Makers that "Projected Man does have a very strong similarity to The Fly, but it came to us as a finished screenplay and seemed to be a perfectly logical film to make."